PRODUCT

 Personas

-1. Household Manager (Primary User)
+Household Owner / Manager (Primary User)

-1. Busy professional
+• Busy professional or parent

-2. Owns the noon account
+• Owns and pays through the noon account

 Current story line